opendevstack/ansible-playtest/docs/virtual_environment.md

 ## How It Works

-When `install_playtest=True` is specified:
+When `install_playtest=True` is specified, the system uses a robust fallback mechanism:

-1. The system attempts to find the `ansible_playtest` package source in several locations
+1. **Development Mode Detection**: Attempts to find the `ansible_playtest` package source in several locations relative to the current file
-2. If found, it installs the package in development mode (`-e`)
+2. **Project Root Installation**: If found, installs the package in development mode (`pip install -e`)
-3. If not found, it tries to install the package from PyPI
+3. **PyPI Fallback**: If source not found, tries to install from PyPI using both `ansible-playtest` and `ansible_playtest` package names
-4. As a fallback, it creates a minimal package structure with the essential mock components
+4. **Graceful Degradation**: If all installation methods fail, logs a warning but continues (allowing manual installation later)

-This ensures that the mock servers and verifiers are always available in the virtual environment, regardless of how it was created.
+This multi-tier approach ensures that the mock servers and verifiers are available regardless of the deployment scenario - whether running from source, installed package, or development environment.

 ## Advanced Usage